zackbunch/Auto-Release/CONOPS.md

 ## 1. Overview

 This document outlines the CI/CD workflow and image promotion strategy for applications built with SYAC.
+The workflow is based on a **sprint-centric promotion model**, where the entire body of work from a development sprint is promoted through environments as a single unit.

 The core principle of this workflow is **Promote the Artifact, Not the Code**.
-This means a single, immutable Docker image is built once for a specific change and then promoted through successive environments.
+A single, immutable Docker image is built once for a specific change and then promoted through successive environments.
 This strategy ensures that the exact artifact validated by QA is the same one deployed to production, minimizing risk and ensuring consistency.

-## 2. Branching Strategy
+## 2. Branching & Environment Strategy

-The repository utilizes a GitFlow-like branching model to manage the flow of changes from development to production.
+The repository utilizes a GitFlow-like branching model that is aligned with a time-based, sprint-centric release cycle.
+Each primary branch corresponds to an environment and represents the code from a specific sprint.

--   **Feature Branches (`feat-*`, `feature/*`, etc.):**
-    -   All new development, bug fixes, and enhancements are done on feature branches.
-    -   These are typically short-lived and are merged into the `dev` branch upon completion.

--   **`dev` Branch:**
+-   **`dev` Branch (Sprint `N`):**
+    -   Represents the **current, active sprint (`N`)**.
-    -   Serves as the primary integration branch for all new features.
+    -   Serves as the primary integration branch for all new features and bug fixes being developed in the current sprint.
-    -   When code is merged into `dev`, it triggers a build of a release candidate image.
-    -   This branch is deployed to the **Dev Environment** for initial integration testing and QA validation.
+    -   This branch is deployed to the **Dev Environment** for ongoing integration and developer testing.

--   **`test` Branch:**
+-   **`test` Branch (Sprint `N-1`):**
-    -   Represents code that has been validated by QA in the dev environment.
+    -   Represents the **previous, completed sprint (`N-1`)**.
-    -   This branch is deployed to the **Test Environment**.
+    -   This branch is deployed to the **Test Environment**, where it is validated by the QA team throughout the current sprint.
-    -   Promotion to this branch is done by merging `dev` into `test`.
+    -   Code is moved here from the `dev` branch during the end-of-sprint promotion event.

--   **`int` Branch:**
+-   **`int` Branch (Sprint `N-2`):**
-    -   Represents a collection of features that have passed testing and are staged for production release.
+    -   Represents the code from **two sprints ago (`N-2`)**.
-    -   This branch is deployed to the **Integration (INT) Environment** for final pre-production validation.
+    -   This branch is deployed to the **Integration (INT) Environment**.
-    -   Promotion to this branch is done by merging `test` into `int`.
+    -   It serves as a direct mirror of the current production environment and is the final staging gate for a release.
+    -   Code is moved here from the `test` branch during the end-of-sprint promotion event.

--   **`master` Branch:**
+-   **`master` Branch (Sprint `N-2`):**
-    -   This is the production branch.
-It contains only code that has been fully tested and is ready for release.
+    -   This is the **production branch**, containing only code that has been fully tested and staged in the INT environment.
-    -   Code is promoted to `master` by merging the `int` branch.
+    -   It also represents the code from **two sprints ago (`N-2`)**.
-    -   A merge to `master` is followed by the creation of a versioned Git tag, which triggers the final production build.
+    -   Code is moved here from the `int` branch during the end-of-sprint promotion event, which triggers the production release.

 ## 3. Image Tagging Strategy